OpeOginni/chain-chaos/README.md

 - 🧾 **Smart contracts:**
   - Fully on-chain betting escrow & settlement.
   - Transparent & auditable.
-  - Designed for upgradeability.
+  - Deployed on **Etherlink Testnet**

-- 🔗 **Chain data oracle:**
+- 🔗 **Chain data oracle (Off Chain):**
-  - Fetches real-time Etherlink chain metrics via Golsky.
+  - Fetches real-time Etherlink chain metrics.
   - Transparent reporting: anyone can verify the submitted results.
   - Centralized for MVP, but upgradeable to decentralized oracles.

-- 🌉 **Cross-chain liquidity:**
-  - Players can bridge assets from other chains via Stargate to participate.

 - 🖥️ **Frontend:**
+  - User wallet connection powered by **ThirdWeb**.
   - Simple, fun interface for picking bets & watching rounds play out.
   - Live leaderboard, round history, and player stats.

+## ⚙️ Sponsor Tech Tools

+- **Etherlink Blockchain**
+  - used in the `blockchain/hardhat.config.ts`, where the chains are added for deployment

+- **ThirdWeb Wallet**
+  - used in the `nextjs-frontned/src/lib/thirdweb.ts`, where we define the etherlink chains so users can connect their wallets to the app.

+## Extra Tech Tools

+- **Gelato Functions**
+  - Ideally the code and cron running on the `automation` folder, expecially `automation/src/index.ts` is to be running on the Gelato functions service, but I was unable to get access to the service before the end of the hack.
+But running this service on a backend works just as good.

 ---